 Specialized tech device with magical power/wifi source 😉, flint and knife.

-Graduating College was a big deal since I really started to believe I was “smart enough” and started to think about University.
-I have been working full time and on my university degree part time and will be done my degree in 2021!
+Graduating college was a big deal since I really started to believe I was “smart enough” and started to think about university, which I will finish soon!